-Speakers in alphabetical order
+Biographical Information on Speakers (in alphabetical order)

-Jeffrey Brown is senior correspondent and chief arts correspondent for PBS NewsHour.
+Jeff Brown is senior correspondent and chief arts correspondent for the PBS NewsHour.
 He authored a collection of poetry entitled "The News," and serves as an advisor to the Sun Valley Writers Conference.
-His numerous honors include a News & Documentary Emmy Award and a Peabody Award.
+His numerous honors include a News & Documentary Emmy Award and multiple CINE Golden Eagle Awards.
 He earned a bachelor's degree in classics from the University of California, Berkeley and a master's degree from Columbia University Graduate School of Journalism.